AmpersandJS/ampersand-state/README.md

 ### namespaceAttribute `state.namespaceAttribute`

 The property name that should be used as a namespace.
-Namespaces are completely optional, but exist in case you need to make an additionl distinction between states, that may be of the same type, with potentially conflicting IDs but are in fact different.
+Namespaces are completely optional, but exist in case you need to make an additional distinction between states, that may be of the same type, with potentially conflicting IDs but are in fact different.

 Defaults to `'namespace'`.